bluz71/bluz71.github.io/_posts/2023-05-17-maximize-productivity-of-the-bash-shell.md

 history management.

-Many beneficial Readline capabilities are disabled by default; thankfully it is very easy to enable these features for the betterment of the interactive experience.
+Many beneficial Readline capabilities are disabled by default; thankfully it is easy to enable these features for the betterment of the interactive experience.

 The Readline library is configured through the `~/.inputrc` file.
-I use and recommend these settings:
+I use and recommend these settings, with comments provided detailing each setting:

 ```sh
 # TAB cycles forward through and Shift-TAB cycles backward through completion